-Your expert guide to spending 1 day in Malaga (2024)
+Your expert guide to spending 1 day in Málaga

 Published by Cassie on

-You have just 1 day in Malaga, so what is the best way to use it?
-What should you do with your short time in this beautiful and surprisingly cultural and historical beach city in southern Spain?
+You have just 1 day in Málaga, so what is the best way to use it?
+What should you do with your short time in this beautiful, and surprisingly cultural and historical, beach city in southern Spain?
+With just one day, planning is your friend.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!